Asian markets mostly rise at end of a tough week | Malay Mail

 Some of the gambling industry’s biggest names — including Sands and Wynn — were skittled by Macau government proposals to tighten its grip on the sector, wiping billions of dollars off their values on concerns that a golden era of money-making could be over.

-Still, Hong Kong squeezed out small gains on Friday, with casinos and tech seeing tentative advances, while Shanghai, Seoul, Wellington, Taipei, Manila and Jakarta were also up.
+Still, Hong Kong enjoyed a gain Friday, with casinos and tech seeing much-needed advances, while Shanghai, Seoul, Wellington, Mumbai, Manila and Jakarta were also up.
+However, Sydney, Singapore, Manila and Bangkok dipped.

-Tokyo resumed its recent advances as the ruling party started a leadership election to determine Japan’s next prime minister, with hopes that the winner will push through a new massive stimulus package.
+Tokyo resumed its recent upward trend as the ruling party started a leadership election to determine Japan’s next prime minister, with hopes that the winner will push through a new massive stimulus package.

 The general consensus is that the world economy will eventually rebound from the pandemic crisis, and equities will extend gains this year, but some observers are growing cautious.